Local Topological Constraints on Berry Curvature in Spin--Orbit Coupled BECs

 \section{Illustrative Examples: From Chern Numbers to the Mixed Rank}

-The general lower bound $\dim\mathfrak{hol}^{\mathrm{off}}(\nabla^{C})\ge 1$ derived in Section~\ref{sec:bound} establishes a universal constraint for generic two-component SOC BECs.
+The lower bound $\dim\mathfrak{hol}^{\mathrm{off}}(\nabla^{LC})\ge 1$ established in Theorem \ref{thm:main} provides a universal constraint for generic two-component SOC BECs.
 In this section, we illustrate the operational significance of this bound in two paradigmatic scenarios: first, the standard Rashba--Dresselhaus texture, where our framework recovers the phenomenology of Chern-number-induced obstructions; second, a configuration with vanishing net Chern flux, where the mixed-rank invariant $r^{\sharp}$ reveals topological features inaccessible to traditional global invariants.